yokalona/livadator/README.md

 There are two types of validators, actually.

 #### Simple
-Returns true if value is correct and false if its not.
-In report it will be shown as an id.
+Returns true if value is correct and false if it is not.
+In report, it will be shown as an id.

 ```clojure
 (validate {:key 1} {:key {:validators (fn [value] (< value 2))}})